 Here I have had the privilege of working with a dedicated and talented group of people to make these images possible.
-Following a chat at Diana Fairweather Purkis’ Dance Show at the Southlands Centre between myself, Tabraiz Yousaf ( Tabs Studios Middlesbrough) and Kelly Theasby ( Watsons Dance Academy, Hartlepool), we agreed to meet and create some ‘interesting photos’.
+Following a chat at Diana Fairweather Purkis’ Dance Show at the Southlands Centre between myself, Tabraiz Yousaf ( Tabs Studios Middlesbrough) and Kelly Theasby ( Watsons Dance Academy, Hartlepool), we agreed to meet and create some ‘ powder dance shoot photos’.

 I arrived at Watsons Dance Academy with a van full of gear, not really knowing how much space they have in their dance studio and what the off-street parking was like.
 I needn’t have worried, parking was right outside the front door and the studio space they have is truly incredible.
 From a photographer’s perspective I was in paradise, massive rooms, some with amazing natural light.

 After setting up backdrops, stands and lights we were ready to go.
-We started with some head shots and fashion shots for Reece, he is an absolute joy to work with and very focussed on what he wants to achieve.
-Reece took a break and we started shooting some amazing head shots with Candice, even though I hadn’t really taken the best light modifiers for female headshots, ideally I could have done with a large softbox/ umbrella , but in these situations you work with what you have.
+We started with some head shots and fashion shots for Reece.
+He is an absolute joy to work with and very focussed on what he wants to achieve.
+Reece took a break and we started shooting some amazing head shots with Candice.
+Even though I hadn’t really taken the best light modifiers for female headshots, ideally I could have done with a large softbox/ umbrella.

 I needn’t have worried, Candice is beautiful and the results are stunning!
 Working with professional people is always a joy as they are as particular as you are to get the ‘right’ result.
 Following on from the headshot we moved onto some amazing dance poses executed by Candice and Reece together.
 I was forever moving the lights around to get the best result whilst Kelly, Tabs and Mandy were offering creative ideas and technical precision to the poses- this was team work doing its best to get the best possible results.